dongjh20/MCCT/README.md

 # Mixed Cloud Control Testbed (MCCT)

-In this project, we present several experiments done with the Mixed Cloud Control Testbed (MCCT) to demonstrate its capabilities and the effectiveness of the Mixed Digital Twin concept (mixedDT).
+In this project, we present demo videos for our miniature experimental platform, Mixed Cloud Control Testbed (MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).

 ## The notion of mixedDT
-The MCCT is an implementation example of the mixedDT, which is a further extension of the classic Digital Twin (DT) concept.
+Combining Mixed Reality with Digital Twin, mixedDT integrates the virtual and physical spaces into a mixed one, where physical entities coexist and interact with virtual entities via their digital counterparts.

-The schematic diagram of the classic DT is as follows.
+The schematic diagram of the classical Digital Twin is as follows.

 <img src="resources/dt-architecture.jpg" align="center" width="50%"/>